 cancer cells.
 Then, doctors put these changed T-cells back into the patient's body.

 can link a T-cell to a tumor cell.
 When the two cells are linked, the T-cell kills

 Doctors use immunotherapy for specific types of cancer, such as leukemia,

-kidney cancer, and others.
+lymphoma, kidney cancer,

 In children, immunotherapy isn't used as a first-line treatment.
 If a child's cancer

 isn't cured with the usual treatment, the care team decides if the type of cancer